pdhummel/rurik/README.md

 * AI action phase logic
 * bug - "Return Scheme Card to Deck" -- no cards in dropdown
 * bug - retrieveAdvisor() - TypeError: Cannot read property '0' of undefined
+* bug: claim track does not clear lower values.
+* bug: did not earn boon token when honey column filled
+* bug: Move leader instead of troops - "from" location.